 Since you're not sitting around a physical table, your group will need something to represent the maps and miniatures you'd usually use to play.
 Virtual tabletops are applications that simulate the feeling of sitting at a tabletop.

-There are a range of virtual tabletops out there (our guide lists some of the best options).
-One is more popular than the rest, however – Roll20.
-This is a free, browser-based application that features everything you might need to play a tabletop RPG.
+If you want to branch out, however, there's a range of other virtual tabletops out there (our guide lists some of the best options).
+One is more popular than the rest, however - Roll20.
+This is a free, browser-based application that features everything you might need to play D&D and many other tabletop RPGs besides.

 Roll20 lets you buy digital books, find online groups to play with, upload maps and tokens, fill out character sheets, and even roll dice.
 It can also do things a physical tabletop can't, such as play music or add animations to your games.
 Because it has so many capabilities, learning to use Roll20 can be quite complex, so be sure to check out our guide for a walkthrough.